 Summer camps in East Harlem and the South Bronx provide safe recreation and education

 SCAN’s seventeen summer camps provide safe recreation while developing school-related skills.
 Camps are based at our Cornerstone centers, Beacon sites, and COMPASS and SONYC programs.

 Students served each year: 2,140

 Cognitive, creative, and social development for children from infancy to pre-school

-SCAN operates two early learning centers in Manhattan, at the LaGuardia Nursery in East Harlem at NYCHA’s East River Houses, and the Eisman Day Nursery in NYCHA’s Holmes Towers on East 93rd Street.
-These serve children from infancy to pre-school.
+SCAN operates an early learning center in Manhattan, at the the Eisman Day Nursery in NYCHA’s Holmes Towers on East 93rd Street.
+It serves children from infancy to pre-school.